 I run a community for women who are connected to the tech industry and quite often we find our members asking questions about starting a freelancing career.
 We have already done a couple of webinars on this topic, but I thought it would be a good idea to create a blog post that can help people in setting things up for starting their journey as a freelancer and a solopreneur.

-Before moving to the step by step guide, I want to give you some context to this blog-post, I started my freelancing career in February 2007 and left it in December 2009 after I graduated from University and was expected to get a stable job.
-I spent 5 years in the tech industry on different positions and then in July 2014, I again left my job to become a solopreneur.
-It has been a little over three years now and this blog-post contains the route I have taken to create a sustainable business and do a lot of passion projects.
+Before moving to the step-by-step guide, I want to give you some context to this blog post, I started my freelancing career in February 2007 and left it in December 2009 after I graduated from University and was expected to get a stable job.
+I spent 5 years in the tech industry in different positions and then in July 2014, I again left my job to become a solopreneur.
+It has been a little over three years now and this blog post contains the route I have taken to create a sustainable business and do a lot of passion projects.
 Usually, the basics stay the same but the details can differ from person to person and as there are no silver bullets for having a fulfilling career, working tirelessly is the only way to achieve your goals.

 Let's start setting up the shop!

 This is the first and the foremost step, you need to find your areas of expertise/interest.
 The kind of work that excites you and you have some experience with it would be the best choice.
 Run a search online and see what kind of skills are in demand and if you possess those skills, in some cases, you will have to learn a new skill and/or tool or take a class to improve yourself, don’t shy away from learning, because that’s the only way a freelancer can stay relevant.

 Step 2: Make Lists (a lot of them!)

 This step is about taking an inventory of all the things that can help you become successful in your career.
 List down your skills, the kind of projects you are into, industries/business areas of your interest, things that you need to learn to improve yourself (e.g., productivity, networking, etc.), strengths and weakness, and key people in your Rolodex who can be significant in your growth.